somatisch/somatisch-site/recipes/value-chain-mapping.md

 <img src="https://docs.google.com/drawings/d/1P1KYhEC6__HDJ2p6Dc6yLOZtk3nj0ZOWxKrI6C9zb9Q/pub?w=1440&amp;h=1080">

-Here is [more](http://blog.gardeviance.org/2015/04/the-only-structure-youll-ever-need.html) from the originator of the concept.
+Here is a [primer](http://blog.gardeviance.org/2013/03/basics-repeated-again.html) and some [more](http://blog.gardeviance.org/2015/04/the-only-structure-youll-ever-need.html) from the originator of the concept.

 If you would like to learn more about this and other recipes, or would like to schedule an exercise, please let drop a line.